glass of wine

 A lot of the health advice doctors and nutritionists give to us isn’t all that exciting.
 Eat more vegetables, drink more water, exercise, and avoid excessive amounts of refined sugar and fat.
 For many, it would be a dream come true to find out that burgers and fries were just as healthy as salads, and that watching Netflix had the same benefits as going for a jog.

-For this reason, when you see a headline that reads “red wine is good for you!”, it makes you want to chuck that water bottle aside and raise a glass in celebration.
+For this reason, when you see a headline that reads “Red wine is good for you!”, it makes you want to chuck that water bottle aside and raise a glass in celebration.

 Over the last decade, red wine has been hailed as somewhat of a health elixir, but is this true?
 Or is this another case of wishful thinking?
 While there are many health benefits of red wine, there are a few caveats to keep in mind.
+Continue reading to separate fact and fiction, and learn how red wine can fit into a healthy lifestyle.

 7 Health Benefits of Red Wine